 Her third book, Droll Tales (Turtle Point Press, July 2022) has been described as “delightfully weird.”

-Born and raised in New York, she divides her time between Great Britain and Greece.
+Born and raised in New York, she lives in the North of England and Greece.

 Photo by Chris Stein